This Is the Girl

-"This is the Girl" was the first single from British rapper Kano's second studio album London Town and the first from British singer Craig David's fourth studio album, Trust Me.
+"This is the Girl" is the first single from British rapper Kano's second studio album London Town and the first from British singer Craig David's fourth studio album, Trust Me.
 The song was released in 2007 and reached its peak of number 18 in the UK charts on 18 September 2007.

 The song samples lyrics from Jay-Z's song "Big Pimpin'", with Kano replacing Jay-Z's lyric "Under the canopy, my stamina be enough for Pamela Anderson Lee" with "Under the canopy, my stamina be enough for Angelina Jolie".

 Music video

 The music video starts off with Kano finishing rapping "London Town" in a concert, then the music of "This Is the Girl" starts, while Kano is writing the lyrics for the song with headphones on.
 The rest of the video has Kano and Craig David performing in a studio and Kano on a tour bus, with girls coming up to him, but he rejects them.
 Directed by Paul Minor.